raresample/stats-preview-card-component/README-template.md

 ## My process

 * setup tailwindcss
-* custom colors and fonts
-* divide index.html body into elements, add images
+* divide index.html body into elements, add image
 * define custom colors and fontFamily in tailwind.config.js
+* mobile styles first, from the top down
+* then desktop, including image swap and custom breakpoint in tailwind.config.js for responsive classes

 ### Built with